Can you claim flight compensation due to flight strike?

 Flight cancelled by airline – compensation

-There are very few exceptions where the customer has an eligible claim for compensation in the case of strike.
-The reason for the delay or cancellation needs to be connected to a wildcat strike as explained further up tin the text already.
+In order to have an eligible claim for compensation in the case of strike, the reason for the delay or cancellation needs to be connected to a planned airline personnel strike or a wildcat strike as explained further up in the text.
 There are also certain requirements that your case needs to fulfil in order for you to file your claim for compensation.
 In order to benefit from the EU regulation, your flight should either take off from a country located in the European Union or land in a country from the EU if it is a European airline.
 Below you will find a table that summarizes which flight routes the EU Regulation applies to:

 EU flight compensation – flight delay due to strike